svenchilton/Deploy-BERT-for-Sentiment-Analysis-with-FastAPI/README.md

 ```sh
 ./bin/download_model
 ```
-The script will create new directory within `Deploy-BERT-for-Sentiment-Analysis-with-FastAPI` named `bert-imdb`, which will contain the relevant model files.
+The script will create a new directory within `Deploy-BERT-for-Sentiment-Analysis-with-FastAPI` named `bert-imdb`, which will contain the relevant model files.

 ## Test the setup